matanatkhalil/Voice-Controlled-Todo-App/README.md

 # Voice-Controlled Todo App
-A minimal and elegant to-do list web app with a nature-inspired design.
-Add tasks, mark them as complete with a satisfying green check, or clear everything with one click.
+A minimal to-do list web app that incorporates a basic assistive-tech element: voice-controlled task input.
+Users can add tasks by speaking, type if preferred, and manage tasks with simple, clear UI interactions.

 ## Technologies Used
 - HTML